-On to the “work style” questions.
+On to the how-do-you-work, behavioral questions.
 Now that they’ve seen your portfolio and know you can write, they want to know what kind of a worker and team player you are.

 – What are you looking for a in a creative director?